makersacademy/airport_challenge/README.md

 ```
 This plane has already landed and is in the airport (RuntimeError)
 ```
-3. If there the airport is full:
+3. If the the airport is full:
 ```
 The plane cannot land as airport is at capacity (RuntimeError)
 ```

 ### Take Off
-If the weather is not stormy the following code can be used to let a plane take off and check that it's no longer in the airport.
+The following code can be used to let a plane take off and check that it's no longer in the airport.
 ```
 $ irb
 3.0.2 :001 > gatwick = Airport.new